parallella/parallella-hw/parallella/README.md

 ## License

-Published under Creative Common License
+Licensed under Creative Commons Attribution-Share Alike 3.0 Unprotected License by by the Parallella Foundation

 ## Status